The Herbert Macaulay Affair

 The Herbert Macaulay Affair is a 2019 Nigerian film based on the life of Herbert Macaulay, a Nigerian nationalist and proponent of Nigerian independence.
 It was directed by Imoh Umoren and featured William Benson in the lead role alongside Saidi Balogun, Kelechi Udegbe and Martha Ehinome Orhiere.
 The film also features Herbert Macaulay's grandson, Wale Macaulay.
 Other historical figures portrayed in the film include Alimotu Pelewura, leader of the Lagos Market Women's Association, Oba Eshugbayi Eleko, the Eleko of Eko at the time, Amodu Tijani Oluwa, the Chief Oluwa of Lagos and Henry Rawlingson Carr, educator and administrator.

 Plot

 The Herbert Macaulay Affair is set in 1920s Lagos during the Bubonic plague.
 It portrays Herbert Macaulay trying to call Nigerians to action in order to confront their oppressors.
-He led protests and wrote anti-colonial articles in newspapers.
+He leads protests and writes anti-colonial articles in newspapers.
 The film starts by depicting Macaulay's 1893 return from studying in Plymouth.
 He takes up a surveying job in service of the colonial administration.
 The workings of the colonial administration frustrate Macaulay, leading him to a life of rebellion.